crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 **1) ```cg_5level_prompt.pdf```:**

-Results for code generation when the model are asked to give a 5-level judgment, i.e., rate the quality of the solution on a scale from 1 to 5, based on the likelihood of the candidate of being correct (see ```prompts/prompt-judge-code-generation-5level.tex```).
+Results for code generation when the models are asked to give a 5-level judgment, i.e., rate the quality of the solution on a scale from 1 to 5, based on the likelihood of the candidate of being correct (see ```prompts/prompt-judge-code-generation-5level.tex```).

 **2) ```cg_norationale_prompt.pdf```:**

-Results for code generation when the model are asked to give a binary judgment, like the one reported in the paper, but they are not asked for a rationale (see ```prompts/prompt-judge-code-generation-boolean_norationale.tex```).
+Results for code generation when the models are asked to give a binary judgment, like the one reported in the paper, but they are not asked for a rationale (see ```prompts/prompt-judge-code-generation-boolean_norationale.tex```).

 **3) ```cg_selfcontained```:**